PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="057" /><label for="057">![057](/assets/slides/incident_response/incident_response.057.jpeg)</label>
 _057. We're treating this as a SEV-1.
 [Docs Reference](/training/incident_commander/#executive-swoop-questioning-severity)_

 So the IC will need to make it clear we don’t discuss, and that we’re treating it as a `SEV-1`.
 It may turn out to be a `SEV-4`, who knows, it doesn’t matter.
-That's a discussion for the post-mortem.
+That's a discussion for the postmortem.

 > We do not discuss incident severity during the call.
 We're treating this as a SEV-1.